Bruce Johnson (Ohio politician): Enters the Ohio Senate

 Johnson was appointed by the Senate Republican caucus to the Third District Ohio Senate seat in the 120th General Assembly effective March 1, 1994, replacing Theodore W. Gray, a Republican of Upper Arlington who resigned after forty-three years in the Senate.
-The seat represented the eastern third of Franklin County, the suburbs of Columbus and the municipalities of Bexley, Canal Winchester, Obetz, New Albany, Whitehall, Gahanna, Reynoldsburg and Westerville, part of Worthington, and a sliver of the norther edge of the county.
+The seat represented the eastern third of Franklin County, the suburbs of Columbus and the municipalities of Bexley, Canal Winchester, Obetz, New Albany, Whitehall, Gahanna, Reynoldsburg and Westerville, part of Worthington, and a sliver of the northern edge of the county.
 Johnson took the oath from Ohio Chief Justice Thomas J. Moyer.

 Johnson ran for a full term that year and was unopposed in the May 3 primary, after Linda S. Reidelbach, an unsuccessful independent candidate for Congress in the 15th District in 1992, withdrew from the race despite filing nominating petitions.
 Johnson received 15,271 votes in the primary.
 On November 8, he faced Democratic nominee Christina L. Cox, a trustee in Blendon Township.
 Cox was also unopposed in her primary.
 She filed a complaint with the Ohio Elections Commission because Johnson ran television advertisements calling for voters to "re-elect" him.
 "A key issue in this campaign is the fact that Bruce Johnson has never been elected to anything."
 Cox told The Columbus Dispatch.
 "He was appointed by the Downtown influence peddlers, but he's trying to make the people think they elected him."
 However Johnson won the endorsement of the Dispatch.
 Johnson won the general election, 53,290 (61.78%) to 38,974 (38.22%).